-- Truck driver negligence.
 In addition to being distracted, a truck driver may fall asleep while driving or exhibit irresponsible behavior such as speeding.
 Some drivers attempt to drive recklessly in the hopes of beating a deadline or arriving at a destination on time.
-A truck accident lawyer can help to determine whether the driver has been negligent in this regard, so as to quantify the damages for your compensation claim.
+A personal injury lawyer can help to determine whether the driver has been negligent in this regard, so as to quantify the damages for your compensation claim.

 Since this kind of negligence will require strong evidence, it is important for anyone who has been hurt in a truck collision to consult with a truck wreck lawyer right after the accident.

 The truck driver’s employer may also be held liable for a fatal or injurious truck accident.
 Some examples of employer’s negligent actions include allowing drivers to work beyond a reasonable number of hours, employing untrained drivers, and failing to provide regular mechanical maintenance to the trucks.
 In some instances, truck driver employers may evade responsibility during a compensation claim.
 This is why the advice of truck accident lawyers is valuable prior to the filing for compensation against an at-fault party.

 Truck accidents become a more complex matter when there are multiple negligent parties involved.
 While some accidents will involve only one negligent party, there are collisions whereby several parties can be involved in the liability.